SHE A CHINESE

 I also gave the male characters, Spikey, Mr. Hunt and Rachid unique personalities drawn from their own history.
 A nameless hitman, an old English, or a India immigrant - all three are no heroes, maybe even losers - but they have a particular way of clinging to society and of proving themselves necessary in a harsh world.

-When Mei leaves her village and goes on her journey, it is as if a baby leaves the womb.
-All of the outside world is a foreign country, whether in China or in the West.
+When Mei leaves her village and goes on her journey, it is as if a baby leaves a womb.
+The outside world is a foreign country, whether in China or in the West.
 For me, it is not important to show where Mei exactly ends up.
-But it is crucial to show the process of leaving, the inner journey she is going through, a person taking risks, discovering herself and at the same time paying a high price for her adventures.
-It is a film about an immature person gradually feeling her own desires.
+But it is crucial to show the process of escaping, the inner journey she is going through, a person taking risks, discovering herself and at the same time paying a high price for her adventures.
+It is a film about an immature person gradually discovering her own desires.
 In the end she has to face her own problems and take responsibility by making decisions for her life.

 So the rythm of the film is fast, the chapter style is sharp, the soundtrack has a rock and roll energy.
 The open ending hints at the unknown future of new China – risky, mysterious, and provocative.

-As a filmmaker born in a little village in rural China, who later came all the way to Beijing and then wandered in the West, I feel that any journey is a journey of the mind, colliding with a person's destiny and the accidental choices of life, creating a completely unexpected present and an enigmatic future.
-I guess that’s how we feel that we are alive, and this carries us to the future, to the unknown.
+As a filmmaker born in a little village in rural China, who later came to Beijing and then wandered in the West, I feel that any journey is a journey of the mind, whose movements are unfathomable, from which arise the apparently accidental choices of life, creating a completely unexpected present and an enigmatic future.
+I guess that’s how we feel that we are alive, and this aliveness carries us into the future, and to the unknown.
 As Sartre said: we are our choices.

 |© 2004 - 2009 Guo Xiaolu|